 Second, like Pinchas and the state of Israel, we need to be willing to step out of our comfort zone and do what needs to be done.
 An article in the Harvard Business Review recently came out entitled, “If You’re Not Outside Your Comfort Zone, You Won’t Learn Anything.”
 I would add that if we do not push ourselves outside our comfort zones, we won’t grow as individuals, either.
 May we all recapture a little bit of the zeal of Pinchas, and the determination and courage of the state of Israel in our own lives, and may we succeed in our quest for lives full of meaning and passion.

-Last Edit: 8 months 3 weeks ago by Jonathan Muskat.
+Last edit: 4 years 4 months ago by Jonathan Muskat.